williamli9300/SwMM8RelayFix/README.md

 **New in Version 3:** An version is included to simultaneously remove special characters (e.g. accents) to ensure compatibility with scoreboards that cannot display special characters.

 Intended for use with SwissTiming Quantum-AQ Network File Sharing Start Lists (`quantum.slx`).
-A sample start list (mock-up names) is provided for testing.
+A sample start list (mock-up names) is provided in this repository for testing (includes accented names and relays).

 This is the successor of the Relay Removal workaround (now deprecated; found [here](https://github.com/williamli9300/quantum-removerelays)).